-A few months ago Jimmie wrote What My (Messy) Artist Daughter Has Taught Me.
-I totally got that post as I had been thinking about the idea of being a neat freak when your child isn’t.
+One of my blogging friends, Jimmie, wrote What My (Messy) Artist Daughter Has Taught Me.
+I totally got that post as I had been thinking about the struggles of being a neat person who likes everything in its place when your child isn’t anything like that.
 It sounds like my Caroline and Jimmie’s Emma are a lot alike.
-Creative, empathetic and funny describe Caroline for sure.
+Creative, empathetic, and funny describe Caroline for sure.

 But Emma is not bothered by messes.
 In fact, she says she likes to have all of her possessions visible (on the desk or on the floor) so she can know where everything is.

 That sound you hear?
 That’s my head exploding because I cannot relate to this way of thinking at all.
 But I see it in my home on a daily basis.